-Configuration Variable Data Type Description proxy.config.ntlm.auth.enabled INT Default: 0 Enables (1) or disables (0) NTLM proxy authentication. proxy.config.ntlm.dc.list STRING Default: NULL A comma-separated list of domain controller hostnames.
+Configuration Variable Data Type Description proxy.config.ntlm.auth.enabled INT Default: 0 Enables (1) or disables (0) NTLM proxy authentication.

+Configuration Variable Data Type Description proxy.config.ntlm.dc.list STRING Default: NULL A comma-separated list of domain controller hostnames.
 The format is: host_name[:port] [%netbios_name] or IP_address[:port] [%netbios_name] If you are using Active Directory 2008, you must include the netbios_name or use SMB port 445. proxy.config.ntlm.dc.load balance INT Default: 0 Enables (1) or disables (0) load balancing.
 When enabled, Content Gateway balances the load when sending authentication requests to the domain controllers.
-Note: When multiple domain controllers are specified, even if load balancing is disabled, when the load on the primary domain controller reaches the maximum number of connections allowed, new requests are sent to a secondary domain controller as a short-term failover provision, until such time that the primary domain controller can accept new connections.
+Note When multiple domain controllers are specified, even if load balancing is disabled, when the load on the primary domain controller reaches the maximum number of connections allowed, new requests are sent to a secondary domain controller as a short- term failover provision, until such time that the primary domain controller can accept new connections. proxy.config.ntlm.dc.max INT Default: 10 connections Specifies the maximum number of connections Content Gateway can have open to the domain controller.

-Configuration Variable Data Type Description proxy.config.ntlm.dc.max_connections INT Default: 10 Specifies the maximum number of connections Content Gateway can have open to the domain controller. proxy.config.ntlm.cache.enabled INT Default: 1 Enables (1) or disables (0) the NTLM cache.
+Configuration Variable Data Type Description proxy.config.ntlm.cache.enabled INT Default: 1 Enables (1) or disables (0) the NTLM cache.
 Applies only when Content Gateway is an explicit proxy.
 When disabled, Content Gateway does not store any credentials in the NTLM cache for future use.
-Content Gateway always sends the credentials to the domain server to be validated. proxy.config.ntlm.cache.ttl_value INT Default: 900 Specifies the number of seconds that Content Gateway stores entries in the NTLM cache.
+Content Gateway always sends the credentials to the domain server to be validated. proxy.config.ntlm.cache.ttl value INT Default: 900 Specifies the number of seconds that Content Gateway stores entries in the NTLM cache.
 The supported range of values is 300 to 86400 seconds. proxy.config.ntlm.cache.size INT Default: 5000 Specifies the number of entries allowed in the NTLM cache. proxy.config.ntlm.cache. storage_size INT Default: 15728640 Specifies the maximum amount of space that the NTLM cache can occupy on disk.
 This value should be proportionate to number of entries in the NTLM cache.
 For example, if each entry in the NTLM cache is approximately 128 bytes and the number of entries allowed in the NTLM cache is 5000, the cache storage size should be at least 64000 bytes. proxy.config.ntlm.cache 0exception.list STRING Default: NULL Holds the list of IP addresses and IP address ranges that will not be cached.
 This variable gets its value from the Content Gateway manager NTLM Multi-Host IP addresses field.
-The exception list is a comma separated list that can contain up to:
+The exception list is a comma separated list that can contain up to: 64 IPv4 addresses 32 IPv4 addresses 24 IPv6 addresses 12 IPv6 address ranges

-Configuration Variable Data Type Description

-proxy.config.ntlm.fail_open INT Default: 1

-Enables (1) or disables (0) whether client requests are allowed to proceed when authentication fails due to:

-no response from the domain controller

-• badly formed messages from the client

-invalid SMB responses

-Note: Password authentication failures are always failures.

-proxy.config.ntlm.check INT Default: 0

-account_passwd Enables (1) or disables (0) whether Content Gateway will create a log file entry when users are locked out after multiple failed password errors.
+Configuration Variable Data Type Description proxy.config.ntlm.fail_open INT Default: 1 Enables (1) or disables (0) whether client requests are allowed to proceed when authentication fails due to: no response from the domain controller badly formed messages from the client invalid SMB responses Image: Password authentication failures are always failures. proxy.config.ntlm.check account_passwd INT Default: 0 Enables (1) or disables (0) whether Content Gateway will create a log file entry when users are locked out after multiple failed password errors.
 Filter. config can be edited for user agents causing the lockout.

-NOTE: This variable must be added to the config file and should only be used for debugging purposes and then disabled.
+Image: State of the